 - The facility or community must publish and adhere to policies and procedures that demonstrate the intent to operate as "55 or older" housing; and

 - The facility or community must comply with HUD's regulatory requirements for age verification of residents.

 The "housing for older persons" exemption does not protect senior housing facilities or communities from liability for housing discrimination based on race, color, religion, sex, disability, or national origin.
-See a list of Fort Wayne senior housing here.
+See a list of senior housing in Northeast Indiana here.

 ~ Information above on each program was digested from the HUD.gov website